-The athletic training track includes a curriculum designed for professional preparation as a certified athletic trainer by the National Athletic Trainers Association Board of Certification.
+The athletic training educational program includes both a clinical and preprofessional option with a curriculum designed for professional preparation as a certified athletic trainer by the National Athletic Trainers Association Board of Certification.
 In addition to core course requirements, students are required to complete 1500 hours of clinical experience in accordance with the National Athletic Trainers Association.
-The track in athletic training prepares students to work in a variety of allied health settings including secondary or post-secondary academic institutions, hospitals, rehabilitation or sports medicine centers, and professional sports teams.
+The educational process in athletic training prepares students to work in a variety of allied health settings including secondary or post-secondary academic institutions, hospitals, rehabilitation or sports medicine centers, and professional sports teams.
+The program also utilizes a competitive admissions process.
+Interested students should contact the program director for additional information as well as for application and technical standard forms.